 As with the African Development Bank (the Bank) management monitors performance measures and indicators which reflect the critical success factors in the ADF's business.
 To the extent that the ADF extends grants in addition to lending at highly concessional rates, the conventional profitability and financial ratios are not deemed to be an appropriate means of determining its effectiveness in delivering development resources to its regional member countries.
 One proxy that the Fund applies for measuring effective delivery of development resources is the level of disbursements made to RMCs from one period to another.
-As already noted previously, during the year under review a total of UA 1.45 billion was disbursed for loans and grants as compared to UA 1.40 billion made in 2015, representing a marginal increase over the previous year.
+As already noted previously, during the year under review a total of UA 1.69 billion was disbursed for loans and grants as compared to UA 1.45 billion made in 2016, representing 16.55 percent increase over the previous year.

-African Development Fund Special Purpose Financial Statements Year ended 31 December 2016
+African Development Fund

+Special Purpose Financial Statements For the year ended 31 December 2017

 Statement of Net Development Resources 101

 Statement of Income and Expenses and Other Changes in Development Resources 102

 Statement of Comprehensive Income 102

 Statement of Cash Flows 103

 Notes to the Special Purpose Financial Statements 104

+Independent Auditor's Report 124

-Statement of net development resources as at 31 December 2016
+Statement of net development resources as at 31 December 2017